 A sandwich shop owner doesn’t need a business degree to get started, but certain skills and experiences are valuable and helpful when running this type of business.

 Food service experience.
-Previous experience in the food service industry is valuable and will give a business owner at least a base knowledge of food handling practices, inventory management, and food safety.
+Previous experience in the food service industry is valuable and will give a business owner a base knowledge of food handling practices, inventory management, and food safety.

 Multitasking abilities.
 Mealtimes in sandwich shops can become incredibly busy.
 An owner with great multitasking talents can keep the shop running smoothly and efficiently.